Q.1 What is a Daniell cell?

-(iv) Predicting the capability of metal to displace Ha gas from acid.
+(iv) Predicting the capability of a metal to displace Ha gas from acid.

 Q.40 What are the factors on which electronic conductance depends?

-Q.41 On what factors conductivity of electrolytic solution depends?Answer: Electrolytic conductance depends upon Nature of the electrolyte added, Size of ions produced and their solutions.
-The nature of solvent and its viscosity.
-Concentration of the electrolyte.
+Q.41 On what factors conductivity of electrolytic solution depends?Answer: Electrolytic conductance depends upon the nature of the electrolyte added, the Size of ions produced and their solutions.
+The nature of the solvent and its viscosity.
+The concentration of the electrolyte.
 Temperature (Directly proportional to temperature).

 Q42.
-How is conductivity of a solution determined?
+How is the conductivity of a solution determined?

-Answer: It is determined by the use of conductivity cell using principle of wheat stone bridge.
+Answer: It is determined by the use of conductivity cell using the principle of the wheat stone bridge.

 Q.44 Conductivity of a solution decreases with increasing dilution of solution.
 Why?

-Answer: Conductivity always decrease with decrease in concentration, because the number of ions per unit volume that carry the current in a solution decreases on dilution.
+Answer: Conductivity always decreases with a decrease in concentration, because the number of ions per unit volume that carry the current in a solution decreases on dilution.